Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Definable Order Lemma

-Consider an \mso formula, with free variables $u,v$ and working over $\Ha$ enriched with two unary predicates that select the vertices of $A$ and $F$, respectively, which expresses the following properties: \begin{itemize} \item There exists a vertex $x\in A$ that can be connected with $u$ by a solitary path traversing only vertices of the same or neighboring moduli as $u$. \item There exists a vertex $y\in A$ that can be connected with $v$ by a solitary path traversing only vertices of the same or neighboring moduli as $v$. \item There exists a vertex $x'\in A$ such that $x$ and $x'$ belong to the same block if the moduli of $u$ and $x$ are equal, $x'$ belongs to the block immediately before the block of $x$ in case the modulus of $x$ is one larger than the modulus of $u$, and $x'$ belongs to the block immediately after the block of $x$ in case the modulus of $x$ is one smaller than the modulus of $u$. \item There exists a vertex $y'\in A$ such that $y$ and $y'$ belong to the same block if the moduli of $u$ and $y$ are equal, $y'$ belongs to the block immediately before the block of $y$ in case the modulus of $y$ is one larger than the modulus of $v$, and $y'$ belongs to the block immediately after the block of $y$ in case the modulus of $y$ is one smaller than the modulus of $v$. \item It holds that $x'\bkleq_A y'$. \end{itemize} Having existentially quantified $x,y$, the first two properties can be easily checked using formulas of quantifier rank $2$.
-Then, having existentially quantifier $x',y'$, the next two properties can be checked using formulas of quantifier rank $1$ that use the relation $\bkleq_A$, so $1+3|\Cells|$ in total by Lemma~\ref{lem:cluster-order}.
+As argued, the constructed formula is allowed to work over the structure $\Ha$ expanded by two unary predicates that select the vertices of $A$ and $F$, respectively.
+Given vertices $u$ and $v$ as free variables, the formula expresses the following properties. \begin{itemize} \item There exists a vertex $x\in A$ that can be connected with $u$ by a solitary path traversing only vertices of the same or neighboring moduli as $u$. \item There exists a vertex $y\in A$ that can be connected with $v$ by a solitary path traversing only vertices of the same or neighboring moduli as $v$. \item There exists a vertex $x'\in A$ such that $x$ and $x'$ belong to the same block if the moduli of $u$ and $x$ are equal, $x'$ belongs to the block immediately before the block of $x$ in case the modulus of $x$ is one larger than the modulus of $u$, and $x'$ belongs to the block immediately after the block of $x$ in case the modulus of $x$ is one smaller than the modulus of $u$. \item There exists a vertex $y'\in A$ such that $y$ and $y'$ belong to the same block if the moduli of $u$ and $y$ are equal, $y'$ belongs to the block immediately before the block of $y$ in case the modulus of $y$ is one larger than the modulus of $v$, and $y'$ belongs to the block immediately after the block of $y$ in case the modulus of $y$ is one smaller than the modulus of $v$. \item It holds that $x'\bkleq_A y'$. \end{itemize} Having existentially quantified $x,y$, the first two properties can be easily checked using formulas of quantifier rank $2$.
+Then, having existentially quantified $x',y'$, the next two properties can be checked using formulas of quantifier rank $1$ that use the relation $\bkleq_A$, so $1+3|\Cells|$ in total by Lemma~\ref{lem:cluster-order}.
 Indeed, for example to check whether $x'$ is in the block immediately after the block $x$, it suffices to make sure that $x\bkl_A x'$ and there is no vertex $x''\in A$ such that $x\bkl_A x''\bkl_A x'$.
 The last check requires quantifier rank $3|\Cells|$, by Lemma~\ref{lem:cluster-order}.

-From the discussion of the previous paragraph it is clear that the formula described above holds provided we have $u\bkleq v$.
-Therefore, we are left with verifying that the satisfaction of the formula implies that $u\bkleq v$.
+Thus, the quantifier rank of the formula is at most $3|\Cells|+5$, as required.
+We now verify that the formula holds for solitary vertices $u,v\in F$ if and only if $u\bkleq v$.